 Born 1944 at Riiskov, Denmark

 Henrik Colding-Jorgensen received his degree as an organist from the Royal Danish Academy of Music in 1966 and as an authorised music teacher in 1967.
 During the early 1960s he studied composition with Vagn Holmboe complimenting this with later independent study on instrumentation, electro-acoustics, computer programming and more.

 Henrik Colding-Jørgensen taught theory, ear training and organ at the Copenhagen Music School from 1967 to 1970; and from 1969 until 1975 classes on music theory at the The Carl Nielsen Academy of Music, Odense.
-In 1975 he was appointed organist and choir director at Hundige and Kildebrønde Churches south of Copenhagen, where he remains responsible for this large parish’s musical requirements, including the girls choir singing in the two churches.
+From 1975 until 2019 he was appointed organist and choir director at Hundige and Kildebrønde Churches south of Copenhagen, where he was responsible for this large parish’s musical requirements, including Hundige-Kildebronde Girl Choir, singing in the two churches.

 His music includes a number of orchestral works - with or without choir and soloists, - vocal and instrumental chamber music, choral music and works for amateur musicians.
 Most recent chamber music is works for solo tuba, saxophonequartet, cello solo, organ or choir.
 A series of chamber works and choral music has been published in 2004 and 2005 by Edition Samfundet, Copenhagen.
 About the last decade he has created a number of choral works, for mixed or equal voices.
 In 2007, some aleatoric and graphic compositions from 1979, 1980 and 1992 had their colours restored and lines partly redrawn for inclusion in the "Notations21" collection, published 2008 in New York.